Neural Moving Horizon Estimation for Robust Flight Control: Abstract

 \section{Abstract}

-Estimating and reacting to external disturbances is crucial for robust flight control of quadrotors.
+Estimating and reacting to disturbances is crucial for robust flight control of quadrotors.
 Existing estimators typically require significant tuning for a specific flight scenario or training with extensive ground-truth disturbance data to achieve satisfactory performance.
 In this paper, we propose a neural moving horizon estimator (NeuroMHE) that can automatically tune the key parameters modeled by a neural network and adapt to different flight scenarios.
 We achieve this by deriving the analytical gradients of the MHE estimates with respect to the weighting matrices, which enables a seamless embedding of the MHE as a learnable layer into neural networks for highly effective learning.
 Interestingly, we show that the gradients can be computed efficiently using a Kalman filter in a recursive form.
 Moreover, we develop a model-based policy gradient algorithm to train NeuroMHE directly from the quadrotor trajectory tracking error without needing the ground-truth disturbance data.
 The effectiveness of NeuroMHE is verified extensively via both simulations and physical experiments on quadrotors in various challenging flights.
-Notably, NeuroMHE outperforms the state-of-the-art neural network based estimator with estimation error reductions of up to about $49.4\%$ by using only a $2.5\%$ amount of the neural network parameters.
+Notably, NeuroMHE outperforms a state-of-the-art neural network-based estimator, reducing force estimation errors by up to {$76.7\%$}, while using a portable neural network that has only $7.7\%$ of the learnable parameters of the latter.
 The proposed method is general and can be applied to robust adaptive control of other robotic systems.